Learn about the sections on page three of your PG&E Standard Energy statement.

 The rate schedule identifies the type of utility service you receive and how PG&E calculates your bill.

 This section notes your electricity usage during the given timeframe.

-Understanding your electric charges starts with understanding kilowatt hours (kWh), which are units used to measure your electric use.
+Understanding your electric charges start with understanding kilowatt hours (kWh), which are units to measure electric use.
 You are billed based on how many kWh you use each month.

 This section shows the highest tier in which you are being charged.
 Your energy costs increase as you move into higher tiers.
 The tiers are set by state law and implemented with the approval of the California Public Utilities Commission (CPUC).

 State and local governments can place taxes on your energy use.

 This section shows the total charges for your electric use, including any applicable utility users taxes and fees.

 The daily usage chart shows which days you used the most electricity this month.

 The meter at your home tracks your electricity usage.
 The details about your meter are included in this section.

 We use this space to share timely information, ranging from summer safety tips to regulatory updates.